vishalvarshney93/bse-backfill/FILINGFORGE_POC.md

 required.
 Re-run the workflow after updating both `filingforge-poc.yml` and `filingforge_poc.py`.

 The current workflow also runs a frontloaded preflight before FilingForge.
-A misconfigured account, expired/invalid OIDC setup, missing data-plane role, bad NVIDIA key, or unavailable model now fails before the long download starts.
+It sends a tiny JSON completion to each distinct configured NVIDIA model before checking Azure.
+A misconfigured account, expired/invalid OIDC setup, missing data-plane role, invalid NVIDIA key, retired model, or failed completion now fails before the long download starts.

 GitHub-hosted runners are ephemeral, so a failed run's downloaded files are not available to a later run.
 The first retry must download them again.
 Subsequent